hazradwip/Cloudifytests_charts/README.md

       All of the fields listed above must be provided by the user in order for the script to run correctly.

+### To launch Cloudify Tests using the Quick Launch method, run the following command:

+       ./quicklaunch.sh

 Once the script has completed execution, the application will be deployed to your Kubernetes cluster in the specified namespace.